-System Step: To commence a Participant in a CTA Course, the CTA Provider must update the placement referral status to 'Placement Confirmed'.
-Commencing a Participant in the Department's IT Systems will release the relevant flat fee from the Employment Fund (EF) to the CTA Provider.
+System step: To commence a Participant in a CTA Course, the CTA Provider must update the placement referral status to 'Placement Confirmed'.
+Commencing a Participant in the Department's IT Systems will release the relevant flat fee to the CTA Provider.

-Documentation to support the EF payment of the CTA fee will be generated by the Department's IT Systems.
+Documentation to support the payment of the CTA fee will be generated by the Department's IT Systems.
 For further information see, Payments to CTA Providers.